ivotron/popper2-paper/paper.md

 ### **Workflow execution on the local machine**

-Popper helps researchers to write, test and debug workflows on their local machines.
+Popper aid researchers write, test and debug workflows on their local development machines.
-Researchers can iterate quickly by making changes and executing the `popper run` command to see the effect of the changes immediately.
+Researchers can iterate quickly by making changes and executing the `popper run` command to see the effect of their changes immediately.
 We used an Apple Macbook Pro Laptop with a 2.4GHz quad-core Intel Core i5 64-bit processor and 8 Gb LPDDR3 RAM for this casestudy.
 The image classification workflow was built and run on the MNIST dataset [@deng2012mnist] using the Docker container engine.
 On single node machines, Popper leaves the job of scheduling the containerized steps to the host machines OS.
 We ran the workflow 5 times with an overfitting patience of 5 on the laptop's CPU.
-The results obtained over 5 executions is shown in Figure III.
+The results obtained over 5 executions has been shown in Figure III.
 <!--
 |  Iterations        | Time taken (in seconds)         | Epochs   | Accuracy  |
 |--------------------|---------------------------------|----------|-----------|